corgibytes/freshli-cli/README.md

 dotnet tool restore
 ```

+> :orange_book: Take Note
+>
-> :orange_book: Make sure you run `bin/build.rb` before running any of the following commands.
+> Make sure you run `bin/build.rb` before running any of the following commands.

 #### Collecting Coverage for the Entire Test Suite